maxadamski/reasonable-embeddings/README.md

 ## Repository structure

 Notable files in this repository are described below.
+In parentheses, we indicate if a figure, table, or experiment was based on a given file.

 ```
 reasonable-embeddings/